 Recreational Fisheries Statistics Queries

 NOAA Fisheries’ Marine Recreational Information Program maintains a searchable database of its recreational fisheries statistics.
 Known as the MRIP Query Tool, this database allows users to filter recreational fishing data by time series, geographic area, species, mode, and other characteristics.
 Public-use datasets and statistical analysis programs are available on our Recreational Fishing Data Downloads page.
 If the information you need is not available through the MRIP Query Tool or these public-use datasets, you may submit a custom data request.
-Requests are handled in order of receipt, and may take up to six weeks to fulfill.
+Requests are handled in order of receipt, and will follow the data request policy.
 To cite data retrieved from our website, please use "Personal communication from the National Marine Fisheries Service, Fisheries Statistics Division.
 [Include date of query.]"
 Questions for the Fisheries Statistics Division may be submitted using this form.

 Data Additions and Updates

 On April 26, 2023, MRIP catch and effort estimates for 2020 wave 5 and 2021 wave 2 were reposted to address highly influential observations.
 Impacted estimates include: catch and effort for East and West Florida.